What is the COUPNCD Function?

 As the COUPNCD function doesn’t accept dates in text format, we need to convert them into a DATE format.
 Let’s see an example to understand it.
 Suppose we are given the following data:

-As we need to find the number of days using the function, so we need to first convert the dates given in text format.
+As we need to find the number of days using the function, we need to first convert the dates given in text format.

 The formula to be used would be =COUPDAYS(DATE(2017,10,31),DATE(2022,3,25),1,2).

 The result we get here is 43184, which is March 25, 2018.
 Excel first converted the dates in text format into proper dates and then calculated the number of days.
-Here, we used 1 as frequency and 2 as basis.
+Here, we used 1 as the frequency and 2 as the basis.

 Few notes about the COUPNCD function